Frequently Asked Questions

 All certified operators must provide a comprehensive warranty covering the remediation work.
 This should be in writing and cover all components and work performed.

-Am I legally responsible if I use an illegal operator?
+Am I legally responsible if I use an uncertified operator?

 Yes.
-Under New Zealand law, you as the generator of contaminated fuel are responsible for ensuring it is handled by properly licensed operators.
-If you use an illegal or unlicensed operator, you may face fines and penalties for using unlicensed waste disposal services, liability for environmental violations if waste is improperly disposed, responsibility for cleanup costs if environmental damage occurs, and voided insurance coverage.
-Always verify operators display the NZIFDA Mark before engaging services.
+Under New Zealand law, you as the generator of contaminated fuel — a hazardous substance — are responsible for ensuring it is handled by properly licensed operators and that its disposal is recorded.
+If you use an uncertified operator, the disposal will not be filed on the National Misfuel Register and you will have no Certificate of Compliance.
+This means no documentation of lawful disposal, potential fines for unrecorded hazardous substance disposal, liability for environmental violations, and voided insurance coverage.
+Always verify operators display the NZIFDA Mark — they are the only operators authorised to file on the register.

 What penalties do illegal operators face?